-For all expats, do bear in mind that business visas do not equal to work permits, so you’re not allowed to work and earn income in Bali.
+For all expats, do bear in mind that business visas do not equal work permits, so you’re not allowed to work and earn income in Bali.
 Both work permits and business visas require visa sponsorship from a reliable Indonesian company.
 Cekindo will be able to assist you with the sponsorship requirement.
-Apply online for your business visa in Bali to avoid tedious process with immigration.
+Apply online for your business visa in Bali to avoid the tedious process of immigration.

 Legal entities must meet certain capital requirements when they want to provide KITAS sponsorship to foreigners.
 A working KITAS is valid between six and twelve months depending on the type of job and the validity of the work permit.

 You can apply for an investor KITAS if you are a shareholder of a PT PMA.
 The requirements differ depending on whether you are also a director or commissioner of the company.
 An investor KITAS is valid for two years.

 A marriage KITAS or spouse KITAS is possible when you are married to an Indonesian citizen.
 However, a marriage KITAS only enables one to live in Bali but not to work in Bali.
 If you intend to work, you must get a work permit from an employer.